PetarMatejcic/BART_logml_vi/README.md

 ## Analysis

 The saved experiment results are analysed in `BVI_comparison.ipynb`.

-The processed tables used in the report are available in `results/export_tables/`.
+The main simulation outputs are stored in `results/`, hyperparameter experiment outputs in `results/hyperparams_results/`, and the processed CSV tables used in the final report are stored in `results/export_tables/`.